sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-conditional-logic/README.md

 ## `if`

 `if` is the most basic form of conditional logic.
-If an expressive given to `if` is `true` or truthy, the code in the `if` block runs:
+If an expression given to `if` is `true` or truthy, the code in the `if` block runs:

 ```js
 if (true){